mrtztg/k8s-notes/README.md

 ```
 - If a Pod is not READY, check `READY` column in `k get po`.
 If you see `Init:..` Means it's in stage or running initContainers.
 So, look at definition of its initContainers.
 If there is a problem in initContiner running, we can find it usineg `k logs {podName} -c initContainers`

+# Cluster Maintenance
+## OS Upgrades
+- Normally, when a Pod in a Node gets down for {evictTime*} minutes (5 minutes by default), kubectl will consider it as dead.
+It the Pod was part of a ReplicaSet (or Deployment), it'll be recreated, otherwise it'll get ignored.
+  - *evictTime is the time is the duration a Pod should be down to marked as dead by Kubectl.
+By default its value is 5 minutes, but we can change it using `kube-controller-manager --pod-eviction-timeout=5m0s ...`
+- If we intentionally want to make a maintenance on OS (like upgrade it), all Pods should be moved to other Nodes to prevent downtime.
+Fo such purpose, we should run `kubectl drain {NodeName}`.
+This command will move all Pods to other Nodes (actually, it'll recreat them in other Nodes) and will be marked as `unschedulable` to prevent any new Pod created in it.
+- After our maintenance on Node, we can restore it to `schedulable` state by running `kubectl uncordon {nodeName}`.
+With this change, Node will accept new Pods (but recently moved Pods won't move back automatically)
+- If we want to just change Node status to `unschedulable` without moving out the Pods, run `kubectl codron {nodeName}`.

 # Additional Commands